Splyse/neo-kingofthehill/README.md

 When a new king takes over, the contract sends the old king back all his tokens automatically, all in the same transaction.

-You can call the currentKing operation to get the scripthash of the current reigning king, and currentBounty to know the amount to knock him off of the throne.
-The game scripthash is 2d838efcda02e9b6bc42ce21ce34acad14b58923.
+You can call the `currentKing` operation to get the scripthash of the current reigning king, and `currentBounty` to know the amount to knock him off of the throne.
+The game contract scripthash is `2d838efcda02e9b6bc42ce21ce34acad14b58923`.
 So in neo-python, an invoke might look like:

 ```
 testinvoke 2d838efcda02e9b6bc42ce21ce34acad14b58923 currentBounty []